 Councils must have regard to the level of reserves needed for estimated future expenditure when calculating the budget requirement.
 The Council has reviewed its level of reserves, taking account of the financial risks that could pose a threat to the Authority over the medium term.
 As a result of this exercise, the Council has set its optimal level of general reserves at 12% of the net revenue budget, which is felt to be a sufficient level of contingency.
-The Council's general reserves currently stand at just under the 12% optimal level and there are no plans over the medium term to reduce these balances.
+The Council's general reserves currently stand at just over the 12% optimal level and therefore a sum of £27k will be transferred to the Priority Improvement Reserve to take the balance down to 12%.
+There are no plans over the medium term to use any of the general reserves to support the base budget.